arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.basedn dc=company,dc=com \
     --ldap.permissions-attribute-name arangodbPermissions

-With this configuration ArangoDB binds anonymously to the ldap server and searches for the user.
+With this configuration ArangoDB binds anonymously to the LDAP server and searches for the user.
 If the user is found a authentication is done with the users DN and password and then database permissions are fetched.